Update: This article was first published in December 2021 and was updated in January 2025 to reflect changes to NIST SP 800-171 and the CMMC framework

 What is the main difference between NIST standards and CMMC?

 For organizations working towards CMMC compliance, or preparing for their official assessment for level 2 or level 3, tools are available to measure and evidence compliance with the security practices of the CMMC framework.
-The Titania Nipper CMMC module is the first CMMC auditing tool that produces assessor-ready reports.
+Titania Nipper can accurately and automatically determine compliance with CMMC 2.0 and NIST SP 800-171 (Rev 3) controls related to network devices.
+Our virtual modelling reduces false positives and identifies exact fixes to help you stay secure and compliant.

 Nipper is a valuable tool for those with NIST 800-171 and CMMC compliance requirements.
 Request a free trial to see how the software can benefit your organization.